 Last year’s theme followed the idea of the sea otter’s ecosystem as a mosaic in which the removal of key elements or damage to the system’s structure would render the ecological picture incomplete.

 A mosaic relies on each piece of tile to contribute to a complete image.
 Similarly, a thousand tiny elements must coexist to form an ecosystem.
 Removing pieces from a mosaic equates to losing vital components of an ecosystem.
 As more parts are removed, the value of the art or the ecosystem diminishes.

 Sea otters float in nearshore waters like gems or chips of porcelain, and when they vanish, those waters lose their luster.
 We have the power and the obligation to curate the natural world like fine art, but managing complex biological systems takes care and planning and good intentions.
 As we celebrate sea otters, let’s also remember the worth of each portion of the living mosaic where they reside, and let’s take care of it.

-This week is organized and sponsored by Defenders of Wildlife, Sea Otter Savvy and California Department of Parks and Recreation.
+Sea Otter Awareness Week is organized and sponsored by Defenders of Wildlife, Sea Otter Savvy and California Department of Parks and Recreation.